By msmash from Slashdot's oh-damn department

 By BeauHD from Slashdot's new-and-improved department

-By BeauHD from Slashdot's session-replay-scripts department
+By BeauHD from Slashdot's fun-for-the-whole-family department

-By BeauHD from Slashdot's new-energy-storage department
+By BeauHD from Slashdot's privacy-hot-seat department